top of page

 The Willowwood Foundation upholds the Willowwood Arboretum Trust.

-The Morris County Parks Commission maintains our Gardens.
+The Morris County Parks Commission maintains our gardens.

 The Willowwood Foundation primarily supports restoration and garden projects at the Willowwood Arboretum, and provides annual grants for horticultural interns, garden maintenance and restoration and plantings for the gardens and key collections.